maly/6809js/README.md

 	- ticker(T) - unused now.
 For future use
 - *CPU6809.T()* - returns clock ticks count from last init (or reset)
 - *CPU6809.reset()* - does a CPU reset
-- *CPU6809.set(register, value)* - sets internal register (named PC, A, B, C, D, E, H, L, F, SP) to a given value
+- *CPU6809.set(register, value)* - sets internal register (named PC, SP, U, A, B, X, Y, DP, FLAGS) to a given value (SP means S, it's for compatibility)
-- *CPU6809.status()* - Returns a object {pc, a, b, c, d, e, h, l, f, sp} with actual state of internal registers
+- *CPU6809.status()* - Returns a object {pc, sp, u, a, b, x, y, dp, flags} with actual state of internal registers
 - *CPU6809.steps(N)* - Execute instructions as real CPU, which takes "no less than N" clock ticks.

 Disassembler: